6G: Empowering Telecoms and Engineers

 6G: The Driving Force Behind a New Generation of Telecoms Technology and Engineers

-Predictions still point toward 6G becoming commercialised in the early 2030s, but timelines are accelerating.
-Some experts now suggest we could see limited commercial deployments as early as 2028, with pre-standard trials already underway in multiple countries.
+Predictions still point toward 6G becoming commercialised in the early 2030s, but timelines are accelerating as technology advances,.
+Some experts now suggest we could see limited commercial deployments as early as 2028 (Viettel Group being the case in point) and suggestions pointing to China rolling it out a year later and many other countries conducting pre-standard trials already.
 As 5G networks continue their global rollout, the question for telecoms engineers is shifting: what skills are needed to help build the next generation, and how can you prepare now?

 China continues to lead the pack, holding roughly 35% of global 6G-related patents, according to the China National Intellectual Property Administration (CNIPA).
 The US remains in second place at about 18%, while South Korea, Japan, and several European nations are rapidly increasing their contributions.